lynnfaraday/aresmush.com/tutorials/config/demographics.md

 Any demographics you list in `required_properties` are mandatory in chargen.

 {% tip %}
-The names here must exactly match the names in the demographics list.
+The names here must exactly match the names in the demographics list, including capitalization and spacing.
 {% endtip %}

 ### editable_properties